Home

 (1859-1938)

 James was a longtime coal miner.
-Circa 1889, he worked in Dunbar, Fayette County, where many of his uncles, aunts and cousins lived over the years.
+Circa 1889, he labored in Dunbar, Fayette County, where many of his uncles, aunts and cousins resided over the years, dating back to the 1850s.

-Their eight children were Clyde B. Minerd, Wilbert Regis "Patsy" Minerd, Edna Wilson Johnson, Marie Edwards, Hazel E. Johnson, Margaret Pocci, Catherine Hughes and James W. Minerd.
+The family of eight children they produced were Clyde Bernard Minerd, Wilbert Regis "Patsy" Minerd, Edna Wilson Johnson, Marie Edwards, Hazel E. Johnson, Margaret Pocci, Catherine Hughes and James Whalen Minerd.

 When the federal census was taken in 1910, the Minerds and their children made their home at the Mitchell Works in Redstone Township, Fayette County.
 James' occupation is listed as "fireman" in the "shafts."
 Son Clyde, age 19, was a teamster in the shafts.

-Sadly, in the summer of 1917, at the age of 47, Kate became gravely ill "due to a complication of diseases."
+Sadly, in the summer of 1917, at the age of 47, Kate was afflicted with chronic gastric catarrh, otherwise known as an infection and inflammation of the stomach.
+She became gravely ill "due to a complication of diseases," reported a newspaper.
 She went to stay with her sister, Mrs. Ray L. Sharps of Republic, where she finally died on Aug.
 6 of that year.
 She left behind her husband and eight children, ranging in age from 27 (son Clyde) to 9 (son James).